RUCDM/KB4Rec/README.md

 If you use the dataset, please cite the paper [2],[3] listed in our reference.

 ## <div id="Papers"></div>Papers Related
 Thre are some papers which use our dataset, you can refer to them.
-If your paper is not listed, please let us know xxx@.cn.
+If your paper is not listed, please let us know RUCKB4Rec@gmail.com.

 * Jin Huang, Wayne Xin Zhao, Hong-Jian Dou, Ji-Rong Wen, Edward Y. Chang.
 Improving Sequential Recommendation with Knowledge-Enhanced Memory Networks.
 SIGIR 2018: 505-514. [paper](https://dl.acm.org/citation.cfm?doid=3209978.3210017) [code](https://github.com/BetsyHJ/KSR)